 Zero Trust Principles

-The Digital Trust & Resilience (DT&R) 2024-2026 cyber security strategy empowers us to enhance our operational resilience, efficiency, and threat response approach in an increasingly complex cyber security landscape.
+Our Digital Trust & Resilience (DT&R) 2024–2026 cyber security strategy empowers us to enhance our operational resilience, efficiency and threat response approach in an increasingly complex cyber security landscape.

-Operationalising Zero Trust Architecture for applications and workloads, data and identity, endpoints and APIs
+Fully operationalised Zero Trust Architecture across applications, data, identity, endpoints and APIs

-In 2022, we launched the Axiata Cyber Fusion Centre (ACFC), a state-of-the-art facility that enhances our situational awareness in cyber security and promotes public-private partnerships to bolster cyber resilience in the region.
+In 2022, we launched the Axiata Cyber Fusion Center (ACFC), a state-of-the-art facility that enhances our situational awareness in cyber security and promotes public-private partnerships to bolster cyber resilience in the region.

 ACFC offers advanced support and protection for digital data, enabling modern threat monitoring and hunting to ensure business continuity.
 It has also paved the way for the launch of cutting-edge products – such as our award-winning, AI-powered threat attribution engine, HELIOS – which reinforce our leadership in cyber security.